This post may contain affiliate links

 - Basil is ideal for urban gardens, window boxes, garden containers, and small spaces.
 It’s also great in traditional gardens, raised garden beds, and indoors.

 - Basil is a perennial crop that can be harvested throughout the summer.
 The more basil you pick, the more it will continue to grow.

 These Could Hurt Your Basil

 - Basil is among the most disease-prone plants.
 Be prepared for blight, fungus, and rot to attack your plant during the last summer months.

-- If the temperature drops below 35°F, expect that your basil will cease to grow to develop stunts, then end up dying.
-This means that you must plant your herb following the last frost and harvest before the first frost of autumn.
+- If the temperature drops below 35°F, expect your basil to cease to grow to develop stunts, then end up dying.
+This means you must plant your herb following the last frost and harvest before the first frost of autumn.

 Popular Varieties: Sweet, Genovese, Thai, Purple

 See also: 15 Best Smelling Herbs To Grow Indoors

 Why Grow Cilantro in Florida?